HeavyLobster/Bard/README.md

 - [ ] League Commands

 ### How it works
-You need to export an environment variable calle `DISCORD_TOKEN` which the bot will use to login.
+You need to export an environment variable called `DISCORD_TOKEN` which the bot will use to login, and one called `TWITCH_TOKEN` which is your Twitch API Client ID.

 ### Setup
 *Dependencies:*